mildred-prog/skin0clock_ng/TESTING.md

 | 007 | Wishlist heart icon not toggling active state visually |  Fixed | Added `aria-pressed` state and visual class toggling on click | JS logic in wishlist.js |
 | 008 | FAQ toggle buttons not accessible by keyboard |  Fixed | Converted from `<div>` to `<button>` and added `aria-expanded` attributes | Manual keyboard test |
 | 009 | Review submission form not announcing success to screen readers |  Fixed | Added `role="status"` live region to toast message container | Accessibility improvement |

+---

+###  Known UI Behaviours & Design Choices

+#### 1. **Header-Hero Spacing on Small Screens (≤ 342px)**

+At screen widths below 342px, there is an unusually large gap between the header and the hero image.
+This is a known issue caused by responsive limitations and stacking behavior at extremely small screen sizes.
+Despite efforts to resolve it, fixing the spacing would require disproportionately complex adjustments, so it has been left as is.
+Given the very limited use of such screen sizes, it does not significantly impact the overall user experience.

+#### 2. **Add to Wishlist Button Emphasis**

+On the main product page, the **"Add to Wishlist"** button is styled larger than the **"Remove from Wishlist"** button.
+This was an **intentional design decision** aimed at user engagement.
+Since the site is an e-commerce platform, the larger button draws user attention toward saving products — a key step in encouraging purchasing behavior.